AntonVolnyh/ReadyCaptcha/README.md

     Replace `YOUR_API_KEY` and `YOUR_GOOGLE_SITE_KEY` with your actual API keys.

 I recommend using cap.guru <https://cap.guru/en/regen/?ref=148154> as it currently offers the most cost-effective captcha solving service.
-However, you can easily use other services like **2captcha.com** or **azcaptcha** as well.
+However, you can easily use other services like `2captcha.com`, `azcaptcha.com` or `Anti-Captcha.com
+` as well.
 All of these have a similar API structure, and you simply need to specify their in.php and res.php in the config.ini file.

 ## Usage